 We anticipate that the chief element of our compensation program will continue to be the periodic granting of long-term incentive awards issued pursuant to the terms of the 2007 Amended and Restated Plan.
-We do not intend to pay cash compensation in the form of an annual base salary to our named executive officers in 2018.
-The peer group and market data prepared by the human resource personnel of our Advisor will be reviewed by our outside consultant for accuracy and reasonableness.
+We do not intend to pay cash compensation in the form of an annual base salary to our named executive officers in 2019.
+The peer group and market data prepared by the human resource personnel of our Advisor during 2019 will be reviewed by our outside consultant for accuracy and reasonableness.

-Rewards/Compensation Risk Analysis
+Rewards/Compensation Risk Analysis:

-Since the Trust typically pays no cash compensation and has no incentive plans that are directly correlated to earnings, revenues or cash flows, we believe that there is no excessive risk to the Trust's future results of operations as result of our compensation practices.
+Since we typically pay no cash compensation and have historically had no incentive plans that are directly correlated to earnings, revenues or cash flows, we believe there were no excessive risks encouraged by the Trust's stock-based compensation awards and that the awards do not produce compensation that have a material impact on the financial performance of the Trust.

-Summary
+Summary:

-The foregoing discussion describes: (i) the compensation objectives and policies that were utilized with respect to our named executive officers and other personnel during 2017, and; (ii) our anticipated compensation program for 2018.
+The foregoing discussion describes: (i) the compensation objectives and policies that were utilized with respect to our named executive officers and other personnel during 2018, and; (ii) our anticipated compensation program for 2019.